 Valentine’s Day is associated with love, romance, and enjoyment, and it’s a happy occasion for many.
 Yet it can be stressful for people who are single or in long-distance relationships.
-Displays of roses, teddy bears, and couple getaways are all aggressive reminders of how much you will miss out on.
+Displays of roses, teddy bears, and couple getaways are all aggressive reminders of how much you’ll miss out on.

 Celebrate YOU!
-Celebrate Valentine’s Day exactly as you want to.
+Celebrate Valentine’s Day exactly the way you want to.
 Do something that makes you really happy.
-Is there a restaurant you have been dreaming of going to?
+Is there a restaurant you’ve been dreaming of going to?
 This might be the perfect time to call and make a reservation.

 Pamper yourself with a spa day at home.
 Take a relaxing bubble bath with nice candles and relaxing music.
 Read a good book – whether it’s a thriller or a romance novel, you’ll hardly notice the time flying by.
 Bake something delicious.
 Take a long walk or go for a run to give yourself mood-boosting endorphins.

 Taking care of yourself significantly improves your self-esteem.
-It does not have to be much – just ordering take out and binge-watching movies is enough.
-Reminding yourself that you matter and that your love is enough is a great way of spending Valentine’s Day.
+It doesn’t have to be much – just ordering take out and binge-watching movies is enough.
+Reminding yourself that you matter and that your love is enough is a great way to spend Valentine’s Day.

 Theodore Roosevelt was on to something when he said that comparison is the thief of joy.
 Constantly admiring others’ lives and wishing you were in their shoes will make you miserable.
-On Valentine’s Day, you are more likely to do this.
-It is normal to wish for things you love – even if one of those things is being in a relationship.
+On Valentine’s Day, you’re more likely to do this.
+It’s normal to wish for things you love – even if one of those things is being in a relationship.

 What should you do instead of spending Valentine’s Day scrolling wistfully on Instagram?
 Focus on the things that you are grateful for.
 Being grateful can have a powerful impact on our psychological well-being and physical health.